-Muscle and Blood is the first in a series novel featuring protagonist Hal Taylor.
-Set in Salt Lake City, it tells the story of a guy who started out bright, an athlete, and through a series of unfortunate life event descended into near-alcoholism in a trailer park, his only friend his curmudgeon of a grandmother and his barkeep.
-The story opens with him working as muscle for a loan shark, and rapidly proceeds to a catastrophic scenario, whereby Hal is framed for murder and on the run from multiple deadly antagonists.
+Muscle and Blood is the first in a series of novels featuring protagonist Hal Taylor.
+Set in Salt Lake City, it tells the story of a guy who started out bright, an athlete, and through a series of unfortunate life events descended into near-alcoholism.
+He lives in a trailer park, with his only friends a curmudgeon of a grandmother and his barkeep.
+The story opens with Hal working as muscle for a loan shark, until Hal finds himself framed for murder and on the run.
+Hilarity ensues.

 Frank Gingham never leaves the back office at Gingham Motors, so far as I know.
 Your mileage may vary.
 Academically I know that some neighborhood in Salt Lake City has a nice little house where a man named Frank Gingham pays a mortgage, but that might as well be a base on the moon to me.
 I get the phone call, I come.
 I do work, I come back, I get meagerly paid.
 I don’t get invited to dinner.
 I don’t know his middle name.
 I’m not there when he goes to church on Sunday, or the porcelain God, or whatever he does when I’m not around.
 He’s an enigma that gives me work, and I hate the fucker.